-Indians trim Twins 7-5 to salvage Central series finale
+Indians trim Twins 7-5 to salvage AL Central series finale

 Twins: Utility INF Ehire Adrianza rejoined the club Saturday to begin treatment for a strained right oblique.
 Adrianza, who got hurt while swinging against Washington on Thursday, hopes to be playing by the end of the regular season.

-Indians: Closer Brad Hand threw in the outfield before the game.
-The left-hander has struggled during the season’s second half and the club is trying to get him some rest while building up arm strength.
+Indians: Hand threw in the outfield before the game.
+The left-hander has struggled during the season’s second half and the club is hoping rest will help.
 There’s no timetable on his return. … RHP Corey Kluber didn’t have any issues after playing catch for the first time since straining an oblique.
-The two-time Cy Young winner hasn’t pitched for Cleveland since breaking his right arm on May 1.
+The two-time Cy Young winner hasn’t pitched for Cleveland since breaking his arm on May 1.

 UP NEXT

-Indians: Following an off day, Cleveland opens a three-game series against Detroit with Adam Plutko (6-4, 4.42 ERA) facing left-hander Matthew Boyd.
+Indians: Following an off day, Cleveland opens a three-game series against Detroit with Adam Plutko (6-4, 4.42) facing Matthew Boyd (8-11, 4.54).
 The Indians have won 13 straight over the Tigers.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports